notsanta20/chatterbox_api/README.md

 <h3 align="center">ChatterBox API</h3>

   <p align="center">
     ChatterBox API is the backend server for the ChatterBox app.
 This server is built using Nodejs and Express.
-This is built RESTful APIs that provides secure way to check coordinates for the game and access leaderboard.
+This is built RESTful APIs that provides secure way to send message to users.
 It also uses JWT Tokens for authentication and Zod for validating user inputs.
     <br />
   </p>
 </div>